 Since I lived in Valencia for a year, I’ve become increasingly interested in Spanish music, not only as a means to learn the language, but learning about the different scenes and innovation that is taking place, stumbling upon some fantastic artists and bands along the way.
 This led me onto discovering the absolute hidden gem that is Quentin Gas & Los Zingaros, after reading an article on Spanish Psych Rock that a friend sent me, which you can read here.
 As the name of the article suggests, Quentin Gas & Los Zingaros are a Psychedelic Rock band, but with a twist.

 Over the past year I’ve become hooked on listening to podcasts.
 Whether it’s on my commute to work or whilst I’m doing chores around the house, a podcast is usually what accompanies me.
 They’re easily downloadable, FREE and a great way to absorb information on the fly, or simply just for entertainment.
 Podcasts have become an increasingly popular form of media, with some shows drawing in millions and millions of listeners.
 The way that we consume media is constantly changing and podcasts have found their own niche and audience, where more mainstream media and radio has failed.
-They allow for more unfiltered conversations, whether that be on politics and social issues, or more recreational subjects like music and sports.
-It’s a brilliant on-demand format, and one that has become essential to my everyday life.
-But with so many different podcasts to choose from it can be difficult to decide which ones to start listening to.
-So, here’s five that I recommend:

 In my quest to learn the Spanish language I have often turned to music to help me.
 This has mostly been a futile attempt, but has led me to discovering many great bands and artists.
 Beyond the well-known stars such as Shakira, Daddy Yankee, Enrique Iglesias, Ricky Martin and Alejandro Sanz, there’s a vibrant and well-supported scene with some absoloute gems to be found.
 Whether it’s to aid your learning, or simply for your own enjoyment, the Spanish-speaking music scene has a variety of styles and genres to tickle your fancy.
 From indie-rock to Spanish trap, here’s a list of 10 artists that you need to know right now: